Monday, November 27, 2017

 Osho Tapoban

-The only purpose of visit to Nepal for the first time in 1994 was to look around Osho Tapoban and experience what it is like to meditate.
-Some days later after arriving in Nepal, he finally got to Tapoban with some Nepali's help.
+The only purpose of the visit to Nepal for the first time in 1994 was to look around Osho Tapoban and experience what it is like to meditate.
+Some days later, after arriving in Nepal, he finally got to Tapoban with some Nepali's help.
 He spent a few days there, meditating on the daily schedule.
 Guided by a Nepali meditation instructor, he was slowly accustomed to practicing Osho meditation, learning a bit about how to relax and relieve mental stress.
-Since then, he had visited Tapoban for meditation almost every year, but the purpose of visiting Nepal has been gradually changed from meditation to Nepal itself.
+Since then, he has visited Tapoban for meditation almost every year, but the purpose of visiting Nepal has been gradually changed from meditation to Nepal itself.
 Meanwhile, he actually had experienced various barriers to go deep into meditation and later managed to find the answer to the question by exploring Seon(선(禪), Zen in Japanese, Chan in Chinese) Buddhism.

 Zorba the Buddha is the name of the restaurant at the gate.
-From the rooftop restaurant, visitors can view the dense primeval forest, which is called Nagarjun Ban, in which the great Buddhist master, Nagarjuna meditated and attained enlightenment.
+From the rooftop restaurant, visitors can view the dense primeval forest, which is called Nagarjun Ban, in which the great Buddhist master, Nagarjuna, meditated and attained enlightenment.

 Friday, November 24, 2017